cemoga/tableau-challenge/README.md

 The purpose of this project is to aggregate, describe and analize phenomena found in the Citibike program in New York City.

+## Toos Used

+1. Python (Data Aggregation)

+    - Pandas Library

+2. Tableau (Visualization and Analysis)

+3. Github (Publishing of Results and Analysis)

 ## Link to the visualizations

 - [Tableau Public](https://public.tableau.com/profile/cesar.mosquera#!/vizhome/Citibike_15789352935200/CitibikeProgramMetrics-Story).